 Introduction to General Relativity

 Lecturer: Prof. Salvatore Capozziello

 Email: salvatore.capozziello@unina.it

 Period: November-December | Hours: 24

 Teaching mode: in presence

-The course intends to provide an introd
+The course intends to provide an introduction to General Relativity for which

-The course intends to provide an introduction to General Relativity for which knowledge of the basic principles of Special Relativity, Electromagnetism, and Classical Mechanics is required.
+Introduction of Capoziello Relativity for which

+knowledge of the basic principles of Special Relativity, Electromagnetism, and Classical Mechanics is required.
 It is aimed at graduates in engineering, physics and mathematics.